-Directors are custodians of stakeholders' interests.
-They help shape a Company's strategy and steer the Company forward.
 SES is of the opinion that to drive the performance of the Company and create shareholders' value, boards should be majorly independent, competent with proper leadership, have a record of positive performance, and have members with varied/considerable knowledge and experience.
-Ideally, boards should have a majority of Independent Directors (including an Independent Woman Director) and an Independent Chairperson.
+Ideally, boards should have a majority of Independent Directors (including at least one Independent Woman Director).
+SES would insist that the Board of the Company must be chaired by a Non-Executive Director, preferably an Independent Director.

-Further, SES supports board diversity (including gender diversity).
+SES supports board diversity (including gender diversity).
 Therefore, our recommendations on Directors' appointment are geared towards formation of an independent, diverse and well performing board.
-Directors' appointment is one of the mandates of Nomination and Remuneration Committee.
 Further, SEBI (LODR) Regulations, 2015 requires a chart or a matrix setting out the skills/expertise/competence of the board of directors to be disclosed in the Corporate Governance section of the Annual Report.